adamgyulavari/cr2048/README.md

 ### An empty board

-The game will have a 4x4 board containing tiles, so that's a good guess if imagine that this will be our game's state.
-The state is also an important part of the components, since if a component's state changes react will re-render the necessary parts of the component.
+The game will have a 4x4 board containing tiles, so a good guess is imagining that as our game's state.
+The `state` is also an important part of the components, since if a component's state changes react will re-render the necessary parts of the component.
 This will be a regular javascript object with any number of keys or level of depth.
-In order to help react doing it's rerendering magic, you have to consider this object as immutable (most of the time react explicitly notifies you if you try to modify the state object, but have this in mind, not all the time)
+In order to help react doing it's rendering magic, you have to consider this object as immutable (most of the time react explicitly notifies you if you try to modify the state object, not all the time though)

 So let's initialize our game state with an empty board in the component's constructor: